Alexis-Bize/InfiniteMITM/docs/Override-Requests.md

       methods: # HTTP methods that this configuration will handle
           - GET
       response:
-          body: :infinite-mitm-root/maps/design_21.mvar # Path to the file that will be used as the response body
+          body: :mitm-dir/maps/design_21.mvar # Path to the file that will be used as the response body
           headers: # Additional headers to include in the response
               x-infinite-mitm: :infinite-mitm-version
-              content-type: :content-type-bond
+              content-type: :ct-bond
     - path: /ugcstorage/enginegamevariant/:guid/:guid/customgamesuimarkup/Slayer_CustomGamesUIMarkup_en.bin # Path pattern for specific "CustomGamesUIMarkup", for any assetID and assetVersionID
       methods:
           - GET
       response:
-          body: :infinite-mitm-root/enginegamevariant/cgui-markups/Slayer_8Teams.bin
+          body: :mitm-dir/enginegamevariant/cgui-markups/Slayer_8Teams.bin
           headers:
               x-infinite-mitm: :infinite-mitm-version
-              content-type: :content-type-bond
+              content-type: :ct-bond
     - path: /ugcstorage/enginegamevariant/:guid/:guid/FFA.bin # Path pattern for specific "EngineGameVariant", for any assetID and assetVersionID
       methods:
           - GET